POLYVIEW-3D Tutorial

 Highlighting by conservation

-Another way of highlighting residues provided by POLYVIEW-3D is to calculate their corresponding conservation scores based on multiple sequence alignment (MSA).
+Another way of highlighting the residues provided by POLYVIEW-3D is to calculate their corresponding conservation scores based on multiple sequence alignment (MSA).
 By setting different thresholds, one can obtain a list of either highly conserved residues or the most variable ones, thus identifying potentially interesting and functionally relevant regions of the protein.
 Highlighting those residues can be performed in the same manner as described in previous section.

 In order to calculate conservation scores, POLYVIEW-3D server uses frequencies of amino acids occurred at a given position obtained using MSA against NCBI nr protein database.
 Based on these frequencies, the amino acid entropies are computed as follows: